 To purchase impFactory appliances, please visit the Electric Imp Store.

-For information on building your own factory BlinkUp fixture using Electric Imp’s reference design, please click here.
+For information on building your own factory BlinkUp fixture based on Electric Imp’s impFactory, please visit the reference design page.